jacquev6/Polyglot/README.md

 The `shared` directory contains code that doesn't change from one example to the other.
 For example, this could be the legacy code you're trying to use as a guest.
-This organization shows that it can be used as-is (often through a wrapper though).
+This organization shows that it can be used as-is (through a wrapper though).

 The `examples` directory contains code specific to each example.
 Each example contains: